 By its Jubilee year the College produced 150 rabbinic graduates, hundreds of Religion School teachers, provided the vast majority of all Reform and Liberal ministers in Britain and supplied the rabbinic needs of most European Progressive communities, as well as Australia and South Africa.

 For more information about the early years of the Leo Baeck College, see: Ellen Littmann, 'The First Ten Years of the Leo Baeck College' in Reform Judaism, Dow Marmur (ed.), RSGB, London, 1973; and Michael Leigh, '1956 and All That' in Renewing the Vision, ed Jonathan Romain, SCM Press, Norwich, 1996.

 Rabbi Dr Jonathan Romain MBE, who was ordained at Leo Baeck College in 1980, is minister of Maidenhead Synagogue (England).
 His publications include The Jews of England, (Jewish Chronicle Publications) and Faith and Practice : A Guide to Reform Judaism Today (RSGB).
 His most recent book, Reform Judaism and Modernity (SCM Press) is a comprehensive survey of Reform theology.

-Leo Baeck College marked its 50th anniversary in 2006.
+Leo Baeck College will mark its 60th anniversary in 2016.